City of Joondalup: Government

-The residents of the City of Joondalup are represented by a mayor, as of 2023 Albert Jacob, and twelve councillors representing six wards.
-The councillors as of 2020 were Christine Hamilton-Prime (Deputy Mayor), Christopher May, John Chester, John Logan, John Raftis, Adrian Hill, Nige Jones, Daniel Kingston, Russ Fishwick, Russell Poliwka, Suzanne Thompson and Tom McLean and serve four year terms.
+The residents of the City of Joondalup are represented by a mayor, who as of 2025 is, Daniel Kingston, and twelve councillors representing six wards.
+The councillors, as of 2025, are Adrian Hill, Matthew Count, Christopher May, John Chester, John Raftis, Nige Jones, Denise Mercer, Russ Fishwick, Rebecca Pizzey, Lewis Hutton, Rohan O'Neill and Phillip Vinciullo, who serve four year terms.

 Local government wards and suburbs

 The six wards, each represented by two councillors: